 First, what’s important to understand is that all reviews are somewhat subjective.
 There’s no real way around that.
 However, keeping that in mind while you’re writing will make it easier for you to point out anything you say that’s overly subjective.
 Thus, you’ll be able to steer it towards a more objective tone.

-Samples of Good Reviews for a Doctor
+Samples of Good Reviews for Doctors and Dentists

 Even though you now know how to write a good review for a doctor, you might still want to look at some samples for reference.
 We’ll also break down why they’re great.